-I’m watching a Netflix show, Atypical, about a family with a son on the Autism spectrum, and it inspired me to write this down.
+I’m watching a Netflix show, Atypical, about a family with a son on the Autism spectrum, and I was inspired to write this down.

-I didn’t grow up close to anyone with a disability, so I have absolutely no idea what it’s like, but I have been able to work closely with a few kids who have siblings with a disability, and I am just astounded by what growing up in their family must be like.
+I didn’t grow up close to anyone with a disability, so I have absolutely no idea what it’s like, but I have been able to work closely with kids with disabilities and kids who have siblings with a disabilities, and I am just astounded by what growing up in their family must be like.
 Q and J are the ones in my mind.

 I hope we all, and myself in particular, can be more compassionate, more kind, and more soft, and take better care of each other.